Baked Bacon Recipe – How to Bake Bacon Two Ways

 Cook a whole pound of bacon even it you’re not planning on using that much.
 Store what you don’t use in the refrigerator or freezer.
 It thaws out quickly and is ready to use in recipes.
 For ways to use baked bacon, check out the recipes below.

-It doesn’t take long to thaw, 10 minutes at the most.
+Reheat: It doesn’t take long to thaw, 10 minutes at the most.
 Reheat it in the oven or toaster oven for 5 minutes or microwave briefly, 15 seconds.
 If you’re using it in a recipe, you can use it right from the refrigerator or freezer.

-Recipes For That Delicious Bacon
+Recipes That Use Bacon

 - Ricotta flatbread with bacon, squash, apples and maple pepitas (a delicious fall festival of flavors)